huangk/RestAPI/README.md

 Apache Tomcat is an open source application server that (in version 7.0) implements the Servlet 3.0 and JavaServer Pages 2.2 specifications, and includes many additional features that make it a useful and simple platform for developing and deploying web applications and web services.

 ###Why spring-data-mongodb?
 The Spring Data MongoDB project provides integration with the MongoDB document database.
 Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer.
+More details could be found in http://docs.spring.io/spring-data/mongodb/docs/current/reference/html/ .

 # Deployment instructions